rocob/ATmegaProg/README.md

 - using the built-in 6 pin ISP connector, it is possible to program MCUs in larger packages.
 - the built-in HV 12V power supply can be programmatically applied to one of the five pins of the ZIF socket (1, 4, 9, 10 and 31).
 - connection of a small display to display the programmer status.
-- autodetection of the case size.
+- autodetection of the package size.

 ## Currently supported microprocessors:
 ```